C-reactive protein test

 The entire procedure will likely last a couple of minutes.
 It's relatively painless.

 It may take a few days for you to get your results back.
 Your doctor should explain to you what the results of your test mean.

 If you're having a CRP test to help find out your heart disease risk, keep in mind that your CRP level is only one risk factor for coronary artery disease.
-If your result shows you have a high CRP level, it doesn't necessarily mean you're at a higher risk of developing heart disease.
+If your test result shows you have a high CRP level, it doesn't necessarily mean you're at a higher risk of developing heart disease.
 Talk to your doctor about your other risk factors and ways you can try to prevent coronary artery disease and a heart attack.